 Is a buying a house with no money down possible?

 But neither of these are true.
-Many lenders will let you buy a home by putting down as little as 3%.
+Many mortgage lenders will let you buy a home by putting down as little as 3%.
 And some lenders will let you skip the down payment altogether.

 NAR also found that 61% of first-time homebuyers made a down payment between zero and 6%.
-So it’s safe to say that a 20% down payment isn’t the standard anymore.
+So, it’s safe to say that a 20% down payment isn’t the standard anymore.
 But unfortunately, many consumers choose not to pursue homeownership because they believe this down payment myth.

-Obviously, the more money you put toward your mortgage, the less debt you’ll have to repay and the less your monthly payment will be.
+The more money you put toward your mortgage, the less debt you’ll have to repay and the less your monthly payment will be.
 Plus, there are several drawbacks to putting down less than 20%:

 - Less favorable rates: If you pay less than 20%, lenders will probably see you as a risky investment.
 And they will take this into consideration when calculating your mortgage rates.
 In general, you can expect to pay a higher interest rate if you put down a smaller down payment.

 - Higher closing costs: Closing costs are based on the size of your mortgage.
-So the smaller your down payment is, the higher your closing costs will be.
+So, the smaller your down payment is, the higher your closing costs will be.
 However, you may be able to get around this if you live in a state where it’s typical for the seller to pay the closing costs.

 - Private mortgage insurance (PMI): Private mortgage insurance is a type of mortgage insurance designed for borrowers who make a down payment lower than 20%.
 It protects your mortgage lender in case you end up defaulting on your loan.